-You will study eleven taught modules across the year, starting with a focus on the principles of management and moving increasingly towards a focus on healthcare.
+You will study 12 taught modules across the year, starting with a focus on the principles of management and moving increasingly towards a focus on healthcare.
 In the summer term you will undertake applied modules, encouraging you to utilise the skills you have gained so far.

 This module will develop your managerial potential by examining the power of financial and management accounting to deliver information, while examining their relevance to the broader issues of management decision making and control.

 This module will focus on how an organisation prepares for the future, its overall strategy and how the strategy is formulated and deployed.
 The module will make full use of key models and concepts of strategic management and apply them to the global healthcare industry, further raising awareness of contemporary issues and practices that the industry faces.

 This module aims to demonstrate that marketing is essentially about understanding the ways in which an organisation can serve its customers better than its competitors, and continue to do so over time.
 More specifically, the aim is to introduce the key marketing concepts, to understand the principles of marketing analysis and how marketing is an essential element of business strategic planning in the healthcare sector.